MliroLirrorsIngenuity/MeowtiWhitelist/README_EN.md

 !!MCDR plugin install meowtiwhitelist
 ```

-If the server's network environment has difficulty accessing the installation source, you can try the manual installation below.
+If the server's network environment has difficulty accessing the installation source or for other reasons, you can try the manual installation below.

 <details>
   <summary>Manual Installation</summary>